LAStools/LAStools/bin/lasindex_README.txt

 overview of all tool-specific switches:

--v                                   : more info reported in console -vv                                  : even more info reported in console -quiet                               : nothing reported in console -version                             : reports this tool's version number -gui                                 : start with files loaded into GUI -cores 4                             : process multiple inputs on 4 cores in parallel -cpu64                               : start 64 bit lasindex64 instead of 32 bit executable -dont_reindex                        : skip LAS or LAZ that already have an index -append                              : append LAX file to LAZ file (not possible for LAS) -tile_size 50                        : set smallest spatial area indexed to 50 by 50 units -maximum -30                         : maximum number of intervals per spatial area -minumum 200000                      : minimum number of points forming one indexed area -threshold 1500                      : some threshold
+-v                  : more info reported in console (verbose) -vv                 : even more info reported in console -quiet              : nothing reported in console -version            : reports this tool's version number -gui                : start with files loaded into GUI -cores 4            : process multiple inputs on 4 cores in parallel -cpu64              : start 64 bit lasindex64 instead of 32 bit executable -dont_reindex       : skip LAS or LAZ that already have an index -append             : append LAX file to LAZ file (not possible for LAS) -tile_size 50       : set smallest spatial area indexed to 50 by 50 units; default 10 -maximum -30        : maximum number of intervals per spatial area -minumum 200000     : minimum number of points forming one indexed area -threshold 1500     : some threshold

 ****************************************************************